oneofmanyadams/fitprotocol/README.md

 ToDo

 - Definition message parser
+    - Read message details
+        - Read timestamp messages.
+        - ~Read data messages~
+            - ~Determine order of data?
+Is it the same order as defined in def or is it in the order of the field def numbers?~
+        - ~Convert message data from bytes into format defined by definition message type.~
+        - ~"Record Content"~
+            - ~Read Field definitions.~
+            - ~Record Header (1b), Reserved(1b), Architecture(1b), etc...~
     - Finish util funcs.
     - Find Global Fit Profile (in SDK??).
         - Create data types and methods to facilitate global fit lookups